English

 Can I see Neuschwanstein from Marienbrucke?

-Do I need separate tickets to visit Marienbrucke?
+Do I need separate tickets to visit Mary's Bridge in Neuschwanstein?

-The Marienbrucke is quite close to Neuschwanstein Castle.
-It's just a short walk from the castle grounds, making it a convenient stop to add to your Neuschwanstein Castle visit.
+The Mary's Bridge is quite close to Neuschwanstein Castle.
+It's just 2 kilometers away from the castle grounds, making it a convenient stop to add to your castle visit.

-King Maximilian II of Bavaria commissioned the bridge in 1845.
+King Maximilian II of Bavaria commissioned the bridge in 1845 for his wife, Queen Mary.
 His son, King Ludwig II, later had it rebuilt in a more permanent steel structure in 1866.
+The Neuschwanstein Castle Bridge is also known as Mary's Bridge in memory of the king's love for his queen.

 Why was the Marienbrucke built?

-Unlike Neuschwanstein Castle, the Marienbrucke has no fixed opening hours and is free to access at any time.
+Unlike Neuschwanstein Castle, the Mary's Bridge has no fixed opening hours and is free to access at any time.
 However, it may be closed due to icy or slippery conditions, particularly during winter.
-It's always wise to check the latest forecast before heading out.
+It's best to check the latest forecast before heading out.

-The Marienbrucke is located in Schwangau, Germany, close to the world-famous Neuschwanstein Castle.
+The Marienbrucke is located in Schwangau, Germany, close to the fairytale-like Neuschwanstein Castle.

 How can I reach the Marienbrucke on public transport?

-Yes, the Marienbrucke is a walkway for visitors.
-Enjoy a stroll across the bridge for a refreshing break and soak in the breathtaking views.
-The bridge is not wheelchair or stroller accessible due to the incline and the metal grate walkway.
+Yes, Queen Mary's Bridge is a popular wooden walkway for visitors.
+Standing on the bridge, you can enjoy gorgeous views of the Neuschwanstein Castle, surrounded by the lush Bavarian Alps.
+Please note that the bridge is not wheelchair or stroller accessible due to the incline and the metal grate walkway.